What do we know about what works?

 So, to encourage innovation (at least to some extent), just encourage people to get started using new production processes.

 But to move really quickly and to make the kinds of big jumps that you simply can’t arrive at via a process of blind tinkering, it helps to have a map of the terrain.
 Knowledge can be that map.
 The article “Science as a map of unfamiliar terrain” reviews evidence from a few papers that patents which use science are more valuable, especially when the patented invention occupies relatively unfamiliar knowledge terrain.

 More generally, while modern science has its share of problems, on the whole it generates knowledge that helps us better understand the world.
 A series of natural experiments where scientific progress was rapidly and unexpectedly sped up or slowed down, discussed in “More science leads to more innovation,” goes on to show that basic scientific discoveries are, indeed, spun out into new and valuable technologies.
+The article “Science is good at making useful knowledge” provides some additional, more correlational, evidence: patents that cite science seem to outperform those that don’t.
 And even technologies that do not directly rely on new scientific discoveries frequently rely indirectly on them.
-Evidence for this, suggested by evidence from patent citations, is discussed in “Ripples in the river of knowledge.”
+Evidence for this, suggested by the predictive power of patent citations, is discussed in “Ripples in the river of knowledge.”

 That means another obvious way to accelerate technological progress is to increase our knowledge of how the world works by expanding basic scientific research.

-All told, given a long enough time horizon, scientific funding should not strive to be too targeted to specific problems; as a default, the existing scientific ecosystem can be improved but works tolerably well at allocating funding.
+All told, given a long enough time horizon, scientific funding should not strive to be too targeted to specific problems since spillovers may provide unexpected solutions.